-It's nearly pancake day and I've really been enjoying testing out new pancake recipe ideas in preparation, if you haven't already, check out my Oreo Pancakes with Raspberries & Creme Fraiche recipe from last week.
+It’s nearly Pancake Day and I’ve really been enjoying testing out new pancake recipe ideas in preparation, if you haven’t already, check out my Oreo Pancakes with Raspberries & Creme Fraiche recipe from last week.
 Nutella is amazing stuff, but it has been getting a bad rep recently due to the high sugar levels and the fact it contains palm oil.
-I can't say I'll never eat it again, but it's certainly made me more aware of what's in it.
-I was so impressed with how good this homemade version tasted!
-I'll definitely make it again, and it tasted great with these pancakes!
+I can’t say I’ll never eat or bake with it again, but it’s certainly made me more aware of what’s in it.
+I was so impressed with how good this homemade ‘nutella’ tasted!
+I’ll definitely make it again, and it tasted great with these pancakes and caramelised bananas!

 I started by making the nutella style sauce.
 The amount makes enough for two servings, so feel free to double or triple it depending on how many people you’re cooking pancakes for.
 In my NutriBullet I blitzed together 50g hazelnuts, 2 tbsp maple syrup, 3 tbsp almond milk and 1 tbsp cocoa powder until smooth.

 To caramelise the bananas I put 75g caster sugar in a frying pan and when it started to melt I added 2 sliced up bananas.
 When the caramel went golden, I flipped the slices over to cover both sides in the caramel, then turned off the heat while I made the pancakes.